-Multiple Active Result Sets (MARS) is a feature that works with SQL Server to allow the execution of multiple batches on a single connection.
-When MARS is enabled for use with SQL Server, each command object used adds a session to the connection.
+Multiple Active Result Sets (MARS) is a new feature that works with SQL Server 2005 to allow the execution of multiple batches on a single connection.
+To access multiple result sets on previous versions of SQL Server usingobjects, a separate object must be used with each object.
+However, when MARS is enabled for use with SQL Server 2005, each command object used adds a session to the connection.

 A single MARS session opens one logical connection for MARS to use and then one logical connection for each active command.

-The following connection strings use the sample AdventureWorks database included with SQL Server.
+The following connection strings use the sample AdventureWorks database included with SQL Server 2005.
 The connection strings provided assume that the database is installed on a server named MSSQL1.
 Modify the connection string as necessary for your environment.

 The MARS feature is disabled by default.
 It can be enabled by adding the "MultipleActiveResultSets=True" keyword pair to your connection string.
 "True" is the only valid value for enabling MARS.
 The following example demonstrates how to connect to an instance of SQL Server and how to specify that MARS should be enabled.